Difference Between Encryption and Decryption

 - Encryption prevents plagiarism and also protects IP.

 - They are quite helpful for the use of network communication such as the internet and also wherever hackers can access unencrypted data very easily.

 - They are important methods since they help us in protecting our data in a secure manner that we don’t wish anyone else to get access to.

 - These processes help in the protection of our confidential data like passwords.

-Head to Head Comparison between Encryption vs Decryption (Infographics)
+Head to Head Comparison between Encryption and Decryption (Infographics)

 Below are the top 6 differences between Encryption vs Decryption